-The American Student Union asked its members to "Fast that Spain May members of the A.S.U., the staff of the national and New York offices skipped a meal on that day for Spain.
+The American Student Union asked its members to "Fast that Spain May national and New York offices skipped a meal on that day for Spain.
 The United Youth Committee to Aid Spain thought the idea so good that it asked that May 18th, celebrated as International Good Will Day by the churches, be a day on which young people should give at least the price of one meal for the kids of Spain.
 The money is to be used for the building of children's homes in Spain.
 If you didn't participate, you might choose a day and still do so.
 Clubs may also be asked to assume patronage over a child.
 Details including costs involved are available in printed form.
 How about adopting a slogan in your group of "Adopt a Spanish Child"?
 There are literally hundreds of thousands of children who must be saved from becoming homeless, suffering wanderers.

-YOUTH NOTES
+NOTES